tymyrddin/purple/source/docs/soc/sirt.md

 **before** a crisis happens.

 While the active management members of the team will likely not be senior executives, ask executives to participate in major recruitment and communications efforts.
+A SIRT can be a part of a [security operations team](soc.md).